-This port of RTA-OSEK can be used with any Motorola Star12X evaluation board.
-An example application is provided to run on the QFP112 EVB evaluation board.
-This application can be adapted for other target boards by adjusting the linker command file (eg, to alter the allocation of program sections) and one source file (if alternative output pins are required).
+RTA-OSEK for the Motorola Star12 can be used with any evaluation board.
+An example application is provided to run on a Motorola Barracuda EVB evaluation board.
+This application can be adapted for other target boards by adjusting the linker command file (to alter the RAM locations) and one source file (if alternative output pins are required).